 FORECAST FOR NEXT THREE DAYS

-Sea State: Mostly rough, with a 3 to 4 metre N’ly wind-swell.
+Sea State: Moderate to rough, with a 2 to 4 metre SW’ly wind-swell.
+Highest in the west.

 TEN DAY OUTLOOK

-Cool with temperatures 9° to 11° Celsius by day down to about 4° Celsius overnight.
+Temperatures around 14° Celsius by day down to about 9° Celsius overnight.

-Sea State: Mainly slight, with a 1 metre SW to W’ly wind-swell.
+Sea State: Perhaps rough, with a 3 to 4 metre S’ly wind-swell.

-Sea State on Monday: Possibly mainly slight, with a 1 metre E’ly wind-swell.
+Sea State on Monday: Possibly rough, with a 3 to 4 metre S to SE’ly wind-swell.